mirjak/draft-kuehlewind-quic-proxy-discovery/draft-kuehlewind-quic-proxy-discovery.md

 web server or a communicating peer if a direct end-to-end IP connectivity is not possible or the proxy can provide a support service like, e.g., address anonymisation.
 To use a non-transparent proxy a client explicitly connects to it and requests forwarding to the final target server.
-MASQUE Connect-UDP Proxy service is an example of such a proxy service.
+The MASQUE Connect-UDP Proxy service is an example of such a proxy service.
 The client either knows the proxy address as preconfigured in the application or can dynamically learn about available proxy services.
 This document describes different discovery mechanisms